ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/05-How-do-I-ask-for-resources.md

 line experience.
-By combining the two to create `smux`, you have the ability to connect and reconnect to interactive sessions as they run - for example, if your internet drops out while you're running an interactive job, this allows you to reconnect to your interactive session rather than requesting a new one.
+By combining the two to create `smux`, you have the ability to connect and reconnect to interactive sessions as they run - for example, if your internet drops out while you're running an interactive job, this allows you to reconnect rather than requesting a new session.

 In general, the command to start a new interactive job on MASSIVE is